-Recording land access agreements with the Titles Registry
+Recording land access agreements with Titles Queensland

 Conduct and compensation agreements (CCA) and opt-out agreements must be recorded on the landholder's property title as an administrative advice.
 This is to ensure that any future buyers of the property can be made aware of the existence of any such agreement prior to purchase.